 Among other things, Hecavarria told police that he cut off his electronic monitoring band because “he cannot be with his parents.
 Because he feels he is failing them,” Murphy said.

 He allegedly claimed that he was forced to steal the Red Line passenger’s phone because two men told them that they would hurt him and take his gun if he didn’t do it.
 But he agreed that 12 jurors won’t believe that story, Murphy continued.

-Hechavarria has previous felony convictions for two burglaries and theft, Murphy said.
+Hecavarria has previous felony convictions for two burglaries and theft, Murphy said.

-Judge Ortiz ordered Hechavarria held without bail on the gun charge that put him on electronic monitoring in July.
+Judge Ortiz ordered Hecavarria held without bail on the gun charge that put him on electronic monitoring in July.
 She set bail at $250,000 for the robbery case and $150,000 on an escape charge.